Relational Object-Centric Actor-Critic: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented GOCA, an object-centric off-policy value-based model-based reinforcement learning approach that uses a pre-trained SLATE model as an object-centric feature extractor.
-Our experiments in 3D and 2D tasks demonstrate that GOCA learns effective policies and outperforms object-centric model-free and model-based baselines.
+We presented ROCA, an object-centric off-policy value-based model-based reinforcement learning approach that uses a pre-trained SLATE model as an object-centric feature extractor.
+Our experiments in 3D and 2D tasks demonstrate that ROCA learns effective policies and outperforms object-centric model-free and model-based baselines.
 The world model is built upon a GNN architecture, showing that graph neural networks can be successfully applied in MBRL settings for policy learning.
-However, GOCA does have limitations.
+While we use the SLATE model as an object-centric feature extractor, in principle, we can replace SLATE with other slot-based object-centric models.
+However, ROCA does have limitations.
 Firstly, its world model is deterministic and may struggle to predict the dynamics of highly stochastic environments.
-Additionally, as our model is based on the SAC algorithm, it is sensitive to the target entropy hyperparameter, especially in environments with discrete action spaces~\cite{xu2021target, zhou2023revisiting}.
+Additionally, as our model is based on the SAC algorithm, it is sensitive to the target entropy hyperparameter, especially in environments with discrete action spaces~\citep{xu2021target, zhou2023revisiting}.

-Our plans include experiments in more challenging environments and research on improving the model's robustness to changes in hyperparameters.